cmt2/goophy_review/lifeform_figures.md

 Where are there hotspots of geophyte diversity around the globe?
 ================================================================

-The finest spatial resolution available for these data is the third level in the TWDG codes.
-A world map with polygons that correspond to these regions is available on the Kew website: <https://www.kew.org/gis/tdwg/> Here, we show several maps where the polygons of regions are colored by various metrics of geophyte diversity.
+The finest spatial resolution available for these data is the third level of 'botanical countries,' defined by TWDG codes.
+A world map with polygons that correspond to these regions is available on the Kew website: <https://www.kew.org/gis/tdwg/> Here, we show a map where the polygons of regions are colored by geophyte diversity.

 Read in the location data sheet and the shapefile, and combine all data into a longform data frame that ggplot2 can read.